Skellet0r/movie-industry/index.md

 ## Problem Statement

-- Movie studio startup <!-- .element: class="fragment" data-fragment-index="1" -->
+- Movie studio startup
-- Unaware of industry trends  <!-- .element: class="fragment" data-fragment-index="2" -->
+- Unaware of industry trends
-- Seeking to develop revenue stream <!-- .element: class="fragment" data-fragment-index="3" -->
+- Seeking to develop revenue stream

 Note:
 - Our client is a multinational company, with generous business experience.